Hiker in waterproof pants on a rain-soaked mountain trail

 Best Value Rain Pant

-Columbia's OutDry Ex technology takes an unusual approach to waterproofing: instead of laminating a membrane to the inside of the outer fabric, the membrane is bonded to the outside of the inner fabric layer, with the outer fabric sitting on top as a protective shell rather than a waterproof barrier.
-The practical result is that there's no outer DWR coating to degrade — the membrane itself is the outermost waterproof layer.
-During our testing this translated to consistent waterproofing even after multiple washes and extended outdoor exposure where traditional DWR-treated garments typically start to wet out.
+Columbia's OutDry Extreme technology takes an unusual approach to waterproofing: instead of laminating the membrane to the inside of the outer fabric, the waterproof membrane sits on the outside as the garment's outermost layer, with the soft wicking fabric on the inside against your skin.
+You can see it in the pant's slightly glossy shell.
+The practical result is that there's no exposed outer DWR coating to wet out — the membrane itself is the barrier.
+By owner accounts this translates to consistent waterproofing even after repeated washes and extended exposure where traditional DWR-treated garments typically start to soak through.
+The seams are fully sealed, so there's no obvious weak point for water to find in sustained rain.

-The $140 price point is where this pant makes its strongest case.
-You're getting OutDry Ex's membrane-forward approach — which genuinely addresses the DWR degradation problem that plagues most waterproof pants — at about half the price of Arc'teryx or Outdoor Research.
-It's not as breathable or stretch-friendly as the premium options, but for hikers who want reliable waterproofing on a real-world budget, this is the smartest value buy in the category.
+At around $100 the Wyldwood makes its strongest case on value.
+You're getting OutDry Extreme's membrane-forward construction — which genuinely sidesteps the DWR degradation problem that plagues most waterproof pants — at a fraction of the price of Arc'teryx or Outdoor Research.
+The trade-offs are honest ones: the Regular Fit is roomier and less streamlined than performance-cut shells, the membrane-out design is not as breathable as an air-permeable softshell under hard aerobic effort, and the glossy face can feel a touch plasticky.
+For hikers who want reliable, no-fuss waterproofing on a real-world budget, it's the smartest buy in this group.

 Pros